 A busy old port, Hamburg is a charming mix of raw and industrial combined with wealth and grandeur.
 I found the city, often referred to as 'the Venice of the North' with its canals very diverse.
 The Berlin-like colourful and somewhat 'trashy' neighbourhoods gives you one impression, whilst the more classic architecture of the city centre combined with the characteristic brick houses offers an entirely different one.
-Given the proximity to Copenhagen (as well as reasonable tickets to get here, by train and airplane alike) I honestly don't understand why I haven't visited before.
+Given the proximity to Copenhagen (as well as reasonable tickets to get here by train, I honestly don't understand why I haven't visited before.

 Other neighbourhoods I really liked were Eimsbüttel in the Northwestern part of the city and Rothenbaum east of it.
 Part residential, part cosy cafes and cool shops, I spent hours just walking around these areas, popping in for waffles at Salon Wechsel Dich in Rothenbaum, enjoying a French lunch at Eclair au Café and some Scandinavian interior inspiration at LYS Vintage and the smaller but lovely Human Empire Shop; all in Eimsbüttel.
 Some of the time, I went determined for specific locations I wanted to photograph (such as the charming houses by the canal on Nikolaifleet, pictured above, and the famous Peterstraße in Neustadt, pictured below), and the rest of the time, I just went in whichever direction seemed like the best option.
 Luckily, Hamburg is of modest size, and two days here will leave you with a good look of most of the city.